luciaschmidtsantiago/probai-2025/day-5/readme.md

 you will need to install the cirkit library that you can find here: https://github.com/april-tools/cirkit (try to install it before the lecture!).

-Alternatively, you can run the Google Colab notebooks code with `!pip install libcirkit -q --no-deps ` added in the first line.
+Alternatively, you can run the Google Colab notebooks code with `!pip install libcirkit -q --no-deps ` and `!pip install torch torchvision -q` added in the first lines.

 - Notebooks
     * fitting a simple GMM implemented as a circuit